kubeshop/testkube/docs/generate-test-crds.md

 For example, mytest.prod.postman_secret_environment.json.

 It is expected that each variable value in a secret environment file is provided in the form of `secret-name=secret-key`.
-In this case it will be added to a list of Test secret variables.
+In this case, it will be added to a list of Test secret variables.
 For example,

 ```sh